Unclonable Cryptography with Unbounded Collusions and Impossibility of Hyperefficient Shadow Tomography: Public-Key Functional Encryption with Copy-Protected Functional Keys

 We say $\fe$ satisfies post-challenge-ciphertext non-interactive $\gamma$-anti-piracy security if for any QPT adversary,

 \end{definition}

-\begin{definition}[Functional Encryption Decryptor Testing] In the anti-piracy game between the challenger and an adversary, fix $\ell \in [k + 1]$, some values $m^0, m^1$ of the challenge messages and some value $st$ of a classical state of the challenger (which will be defined later).
+We now define decryptor testing and strong anti-piracy. \begin{definition}[Functional Encryption Decryptor Testing] In the anti-piracy game between the challenger and an adversary, fix $\ell \in [k + 1]$, some values $m^0, m^1$ of the challenge messages, a freeloader unitary $U_\ell$ and some value $st$ of a classical state of the challenger (which will be defined later).
 Let $\mathcal{D}$ be an efficient ciphertext and punctured master secret key distribution that can depend on $st$.
 That is, $\mathcal{D}^{st}(m; r)$ is an efficient classical algorithm where $m \in \mathcal{M}$, $r \in \mathcal{R}$ and $\mathcal{R}$ is a random coin set.

-Consider the following mixture of binary \emph{projective measurements} $\mathcal{P}$, induced by $\mathcal{D}$ and $m^0, m^1, st$, applied on a state $\rho$.
+Consider the following mixture of binary \emph{projective measurements} $\mathcal{P}$, induced by $\mathcal{D}$ and $m^0, m^1,b U_\ell st$, applied on a state $\rho$.